 For the same reasons modularity outlined above, it’s hard to test notebooks using the traditional unit testing means (if you can’t import notebooks into other modules, you can’t do much).
 Testing is important to ensure the accuracy of code.

 Solution: Include mini-tests / assertions liberally.
 Split to modules when it is necessary - maybe you only create a proper testing system once you transition to modules.

-Solution: don’t let this stop you.
-Do version control your notebooks (and don’t forget to commit often!), and use nbdime, Jupyter git integration, and so on well.
+- Don’t let this stop you.
+Do version control your notebooks (and don’t forget to commit often!), even if you don’t use any of the other strategies.

 Notebooks aren’t named by default¶

 This is really small, but notebooks aren’t named by default.
 If you don’t name them well, you will end up with a big mess.
 Also somewhat related, notebooks tend to purpose drift: they start for one thing then end up with a lot of random stuff in them.
 How do you find what you need?
 Obviously this isn’t specific to notebooks, but the interactive nature and modularity-second makes the problem more visible.